cliffpk3/pentaho-adventure-works/README.md

 With a focus on creating a dimensional model, the company aims to analyze sales data efficiently.
 The objective is to derive valuable insights from historical data using **Pentaho** and **MySQL** for the ETL process and dimensional model creation.

 <h2>2.
 Business Assumptions</h2>
-The data used for the construction of the dimensional model is publicly available on the **Microsoft Website**: https://learn.microsoft.com/en-us/sql/samples/adventureworks-install-configure?view=sql-server-ver16&tabs=ssms
+The data used for the construction of the dimensional model is publicly available on the **Microsoft Website** and was migrated to MySQL using MySQL DB Migration Wizard: https://learn.microsoft.com/en-us/sql/samples/adventureworks-install-configure?view=sql-server-ver16&tabs=ssms

 <h4>2.1 Technical Assumptions:</h4>